brikis98/yevgeniy-brikman-homepage/_posts/2020-02-01-bodyweight-strength-training-anatomy.md

 - Cool diagrams that show how the human anatomy works during certain exercises.
 Biology is amazing.

 - Even though this is a book on bodyweight training, the author doesn't pretend that bodyweight training is the only game in town or superior to other types of training in every way.
-Instead, he presents it as a set of tools you should add to your fitness toolbelt.
+Instead, he presents it as a set of tools you should add to your fitness tool belt.

 ## The not so good